-101-102 Elementary French
+101-102 Elementary French3-3Basic grammar, vocabulary and composition with

-Basic grammar, vocabulary and composition with drills in reading and conversation.
-Language laboratory.
+drills in reading and conversation.
+Language

-103 Accelerated Elementary French
+laboratory.

-A one-semester accelerated French course equivalent to FRE 101-102 for students with two years of French in high school.
-Language laboratory.
-Fulfills language competency.
-Permission and formal placement test required.
+103 Accelerated Elementary French3A one-semester accelerated French course thatcovers two semesters in one, equivalent to FRE101-102, for students with two years or less ofFrench in high school.
+Language laboratory meetsone hour a week in addition to three hours perweek class time.
+Students must contact LanguageDept. to take placement test for admission.